How to block pornography and violence sites with MikroTik?

 Step 3: Create new policy

-After clicking the confirmation link, you will be redirected to the Lumiun DNS .
-To facilitate the experience, a page with 3 initial steps is displayed.
+Lumiun DNS control panel .
+To facilitate the experience, a page with 3 steps is displayed.

 The first step is to create a policy.
-Through the policy it is possible to select locations, activate filters and block applications and websites.
+Through the policy you can select locations, activate filters and block applications and websites.

 Step 4: Register new location